 “Loss of use insurance covers the horse if he becomes permanently incapable of performing the tasks for which he is insured as a result of accident or disease,” says Guy Prest from equestrian insurance company KBIS.

-“The definition of specific use will vary, depending on the individual policy
+“The definition of specific use will vary, depending on the individual policy and company.”

 There are two distinct types of cover sold: